allenai/allennlp/CONTRIBUTING.md

     Our continuous integration (CI) testing runs [a number of checks](https://github.com/allenai/allennlp/actions?query=workflow%3APR) for each pull request on [GitHub Actions](https://github.com/features/actions).
 You can run most of these tests locally, which is something you should do *before* opening a PR to help speed up the review process and make it easier for us.

-    First, you should run [`black`](https://github.com/psf/black) to make sure you code is formatted consistently.
-Many IDEs support code formatters as plugins, so you may be able to setup black to run automatically everytime you save. [`black.vim`](https://github.com/psf/black/tree/master/plugin) will give you this functionality in Vim, for example.
-But `black` is also easy to run directly from the command line.
+    First, you should run [`black`](https://github.com/psf/black) and [`isort`](https://pypi.org/project/isort/) to make sure you code is formatted consistently.
+Many IDEs support code formatters as plugins, so you may be able to setup `black` and `isort` to run automatically everytime you save. [`black.vim`](https://github.com/psf/black/tree/master/plugin) will give you this functionality in Vim, for example.
+But you can also easily run these directly from the command line.
 Just run this from the root of your clone:

-        black .
+        make fix-format

     Our CI also uses [`flake8`](https://github.com/allenai/allennlp/tree/main/tests) to lint the code base and [`mypy`](http://mypy-lang.org/) for type-checking.
 You should run both of these next with